wireapp/wire-server/src/understand/federation/architecture.rst

 Backend to backend communication
 --------------------------------------------

-We require communication between the federator of one (sending) backend another (receiving) backend to be both mutually authenticated and authorized.
+We require communication between the federator of one (sending) backend and the ingress of another (receiving) backend to be both mutually authenticated and authorized.
 More specifically, both backends need to ensure the following:

 :Authentication: Determine the identity (infra domain name) of the other
                  backend.